hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If the Pi tells you to reboot, do so.

 At this point, the disks should already be auto-mounted and you may see links to them on the desktop.
-That's OK, well change that later to suit the NAS needs.
+That's OK, we'll change all that later to suit the NAS needs.

 ### Set the Router so this Pi has a Reserved fixed (permanent) DHCP IP Address Lease
 In this outline the LAN IP Address range is 10.0.0.0/255.255.255.0 with the Pi 5 knowing itself of course on 127.0.0.1,